1. Help Center

 salesale

-Redirect to products or the favorite list?
+Redirect to products or the favorites list?

 There are two methods for creating an Abandoned Favorites e-mail with Raptor.